 Quick wins are crucial to any growth strategy.
 They build momentum and fund investment for longer-term growth initiatives.
 Cost cutting, acquisition and restructuring are important tools in improving short-term gains, but they often distract organizations from building revenue organically.

 It’s easy to believe your biggest customers are also your best customers.
-But usually it’s a myth.
-A rapid analysis of profit contribution, cost-to-serve and growth potential can highlight key customers worthy of an intense, cross-company focus.
+But, usually, it’s a myth.
+An analysis of profit contribution, cost-to-serve and organic growth potential can highlight key customers worthy of an intense, cross-company focus.
 We’ve repeatedly seen that type of full-court press on just 10 to 20 percent of the customer base (the best customers) boost bottom line profit by 5 percent or more.

-For immediate impact, adding or beefing up the sales team is one of the most effective growth drivers ever.
+For immediate impact, adding or beefing up the sales team is one of the most effective drivers of organic growth.
 This is especially true in industries with multiple sales channels.
 We’ve seen it work for a national insurance company, which got immediate results by resisting the urge to cut costs and instead adding sellers to its highest-growth market.
 And we have also found a consistent pattern of profitable revenue gains from targeted sales-strengthening moves in Fortune 500 companies.
 Many didn’t even increase headcount, but rather redeployed existing resources, using better training and better processes.
-Redeploying resources generates an almost instant payback versus the typical six to 12 month payback from new sales hires.
+Redeploying resources generates an almost instant payback versus the typical six to 12-month payback from new sales hires.